If you have lost your job, you can claim unemployment insurance benefits.

 Check the status of your stimulus payment.

 All utility companies have temporarily suspended gas, electric, and water shut-offs until further notice.
+Utility companies cannot shut off your service if your bill is unpaid, even if you received a shut-off notice that states your service will end.

 You don't need to apply for Emergency Assistance (a One-Shot-Deal) if you are unable to pay your bill.